-- A cash sum equal to four times vour Reckonable Pay plus your Total Contributions, if applicable (see page 6). - A Spouse/Dependant's pension to your surviving Spouse.
-If you die without leaving a Spouse a pension may be paid to other Dependants at the discretion of the Trustee.
+- A cash sum equal to four times your Reckonable Pay plus your Total Contributions, if applicable (see page 6). - A Spouse/Dependant's pension to your surviving Spouse - if you die without leaving a Spouse a pension may be paid to other Dependants at the discretion of the Trustee.

-The Spouse's pension will be equal to 50% of the notional pension.
-The notional pension is calculated as the pension that would have been payable to you had you retired on the day before the date of your death (so, adjusted by the Life Expectancy Adjustment Factor (LEAF) as at that date) but on the assumption that your Pensionable Service had continued until your NRA.
-For the purposes of calculating 'blocks' of pension for the prospective Pensionable Service to NRA it will be assumed that your Pensionable Pay is equal to the annualised rate of your Pensionable Pay at your date of death.
+The Spouse's pension will be equal to 50% of the notional pension which would have been payable to you had you retired on the CARE date, calculated as described on page 10 but based on your Final Pensionable Pay at the time of your death.
+Your Spouse will also receive 50% of the CARE 'blocks' of pension built up to your date of death and prospective 'blocks' to your NRA.
+The prospective 'blocks' to your NRA will be based on the annualised rate of your Pensionable Pay at the date of your death.

-• A children's pension in respect of any of your Eligible Children.
+A children's pension in respect of any of your Eligible Children.